aoi-ue/CAndCPlusPlus/README.md

 - [ ] Write a calculator for binary arithmetic
 - [ ] Write a convertor from Hexadecimal - floating point - decimal

-- [ ] Write a code example to explain Stack & Heap
+- [ ] Write a code example to explain Stack & Heap for Memory Allocation/./;
 - [ ] Write a code example in Static Cast, using Malloc()
 - [ ] Write an code example to prove Pass By Value, Pass Argument by Reference
 - [ ] Experiment: Dynamic Memory Allocation with Malloc, Realloc, Calloc
 - [ ] Write an code example to handle (Memory) Address - De-referencing
 - [ ] Write an example to Why When How to use a Pointer

-- [ ] Refactor to Recursive and While loop
+- [ ] Refactor For to Recursion and While loop
 - [ ] Build Bubble, Selection, Insertion and Merge sort using nested For loops

-- [ ] Write an example case of a Floating Point
+- [ ] Write an example case of a Floating Point and 2's Complement

 - [ ] Write a case example of Scoping: global variable using static
-- [ ] Write a code example to do Pointers to hold an address for a memory
+- [ ] Write a code example to do Pointers to hold an address for a memory (for int, char, float)

 - [ ] Experiment: Unsigned Int and Boolean